How A Mentalist "Reads Minds"

 If you can really read minds,

-if you know the future, why are you using this fantastic ability
+if you really know the future, why are you using this fantastic ability

 For the following reasons:

-- The theoretical measurement obtained from mind reading in real time by a weak rotation of pi divided by two precludes doing most things useful.
+The theoretical measurement obtained from mind reading in real time by a weak rotation of pi divided by zero squared precludes doing most things useful.

 (It's not that difficult to get your head around).

-prohibits playing the lottery or any such distasteful abuse of my power.
+prohibits playing the lottery or any such obscene abuse of my power.

 We've all done it.

 Just as a magician uses one or a dozen mechanical techniques at his disposal either to force you to "choose" a playing card, or discover a card you freely selected, so the mentalist may be using one or a dozen cognitive artifices to read your thought.

 At this point you probably realize that…